hyungmogu/ctci/README.md

 ## Work Summary

+### September 25th, 2019
+1. Attempted fourth round of final exam for Team Treehouse
+    - result: Not Passed
+1. Reviewed the following courses for the final exam for Team Treehouse
+    - Django Form (Topic 1/3)

 ### September 24th, 2019
-1. Reviewed the following courses for final exam for Team Treehouse
+1. Reviewed the following courses for the final exam for Team Treehouse
     - Django ORM

 ### September 23rd, 2019